nadavoid/davidlanierdotcom/src/content/thoughts/2025/10/created-a-wishlist/index.md

 ---
+title: "My Wishlist"
+date: 2025-10-19
+topics:
+  - Life
+summary: "I selected a wishlist service and created a wishlist there."
 ---

-# I created a wishlist
+# My Wishlist

 Some people like to give me things.
 Weird.
 Well here are some things that would be nice to receive. https://www.thingstogetme.com/david-lanier